dewittn/rpi-robot-buggy/projects/vpn/README.md

 # Remote controlling your buggy with a VPN

+⚠️ **Disclaimer:** This tutorial is still a work in progress and may need some editing for clarity.

+---
 In honor of NASA's Perseverance rover landing on Mars, my student and I wanted to try remote controlling a buggy thousands of miles aways.
 To do this, we will need to install a VPN on both the Buggy Pi, and the Controller Pi.
 An optional step is to setup a public server that can act as a go between.
 We will also a need a server that is connected to the internet host the VPN and send signals back and forth.